QUT: A Unit Testing Framework for Quantum Subroutines: Implementation of QUT as a class library

 \section{Implementation of QUT as a class library}

 Figure~\ref{fig:uml} illustrates a UML class diagram representing an object-oriented implementation of the framework QUT, whose functional model is shown in Figure~\ref{fig:model}b.
-The functionality of the orchestrator is implemented in the class \texttt{QUTest}, which serves as the parent class for all user-defined tests.
+The functionality of the orchestrator is implemented in the class \texttt{QUTest}, which serves as the parent class for all user-defined test suits.
 As shown in the UML diagram, users create test suites by defining a custom class - e.g., \texttt{MyTests} - that inherits from \texttt{QUTest}.
 Within the class \texttt{MyTests}, the user can create custom methods, each representing an individual test case.
 The \texttt{QUTest} class provides a predefined method \texttt{run()}, whose purpose is to gather all test cases and execute them within the testing environment.
 This class also contains a definition of a polymorphic function for evaluating assertions \texttt{assertEqual()}, which the user can use in his test cases.
 Depending on the type of arguments supplied to \texttt{assertEqual()}, one of the protocols from the protocol library will be invoked.
 The class \texttt{QUTest} has a boolean attribute \texttt{save\_data}.
 If set to \texttt{True}, all intermediate information generated during unit testing - such as density matrices, measurement outcomes, etc. - is stored and made accessible through the \texttt{tests} attribute of the \texttt{QUTest} class instance.
+The classes \texttt{QUTest} was developed during the final iteration of the DSRM process.

 The interface for the protocols is determined by the class \texttt{QUT}.
 This is a base abstract class for all the protocols.
 An abstract class in object-oriented programming serves as a blueprint for other classes, defining a general concept or functionality that can be extended but cannot be directly instantiated.
 It is a template that specifies which methods must be implemented by its subclasses, ensuring a consistent structure while allowing for specialization.
 Abstract classes often contain abstract methods (without implementation) and can also include concrete methods (with implementation).
 Such concrete methods of the base abstract class \texttt{QUT} is the method \texttt{run} implementing the template method pattern \cite{gamma1995design}.
 The template method remains invariant across all subclasses and implements a sequence of high-level steps, which are delegated to helper methods that are part of the same class and are typically abstract.
 The template method \texttt{run()} implements general logic of unit testing and defines fixed steps of the arrange–act–assert pattern such as setting up the testing environment, generating and executing tests according to the selected testing protocols, and providing the testing oracle with the required output data and evaluation method.
 Each of these steps corresponds to abstract methods in the base class and must be defined in the subclasses.